Bold predictions for Kubernetes in 2019 (Part 1)

 With Kubernetes now leaving the domain of early adopters of cloud native infrastructure and entering the early phases of mainstream adoption for organisations that want that assurance that Kubernetes is a stable product in line to remain the de facto choice for container orchestration for the foreseeable future, we will now see how fit for purpose Kubernetes is to set up and maintain.

-Up until now, reports of Kubernetes hacking have mainly focused on organisations running unsecured Kubernetes Dashboard UIs publically accessible to anyone on the Internet - with the nature of these incidents being almost comical.That was until December gave us CVE-2018-1002105, the first critical security flaw that warranted serious attention and cluster remediation from the tech community as it left every Kubernetes cluster vulnerable to a privilege escalation via its API server.
+Up until now, reports of Kubernetes hacking have mainly focused on organisations running unsecured Kubernetes Dashboard UIs publicly accessible to anyone on the Internet - with the nature of these incidents being almost comical.That was until December gave us CVE-2018-1002105, the first critical security flaw that warranted serious attention and cluster remediation from the tech community as it left every Kubernetes cluster vulnerable to a privilege escalation via its API server.
 The decentralised architecture of Kubernetes’ control and worker planes means more attack vectors for hackers, and this combined with Kubernetes being trusted with more production workloads in industry will mean we will start to see what holes lie in the architecture.

 The Rise of VMs